Atlant154/cm_heat_equation_cpp/README.md

 ## Benchmarks

 All results were obtained by running benchmark of 10'000 times.
-The benchmark consisted of created object + and calculating an approximate solution.
+The benchmark consisted of creating object + calculating an approximate solution.
 The problem was considered with hundred of time layers.

 |      Splits:      |     128    |     512    | 1'024      | 8'192      | 32'768    | 131'072   |
 |:-----------------:|:----------:|:----------:|------------|------------|-----------|-----------|